 Employees of Levitt, employees of Friends of Levitt organizations, Friends of Levitt organizations, Levitt and Friends of Levitt organizations’ respective advertising, promotion, fulfillment, or other coordinating agencies (individually, “AMP Awards Entity” and collectively, “AMP Awards Entities”); and their respective immediate family members and persons living in their same household, whether related or not; are not eligible to submit an Application or become an Applicant or be a Partner.
 Although Levitt may use mechanisms to verify the eligibility of Applicants, Levitt is under no obligation to verify the eligibility of any particular Applicant or to take any corrective action as a result of such verification of eligibility.

-All Applicants must demonstrate in their Application that they meet the following criteria (collectively, the “Eligibility Criteria”): (i) Applicant must be a U.S.-based 501(c)(3) nonprofit organization; (ii) the Concert Series must take place in a small to mid-sized town or city within the United States and its territories with a population of up to 400,000 people, located within a metropolitan area with a population of up to 1,000,000, as determined by the U.S. Census Bureau 2018 Population Estimate (as of July 1, 2018) with up to 1% variance—for towns and cities located within a metropolitan area with a population of more than 1,000,000, the town or city must be at least 25 miles from the anchor city of such metropolitan area or the anchor city of such metropolitan area must have a population less than 200,000; metropolitan statistical areas are determined according to U.S. Department of Housing and Urban Development; (iii) the selected public space where the Concert Series is to be presented must be outdoors, easily accessible to a wide range of socioeconomic groups, and have a lawn-like setting with no fixed seating; (iv) the selected public space where the Concert Series is to be presented must be located at least 75 miles or more from an existing permanent Levitt venue; (v) the Concert Series must be free to the public, open to all ages, represent a diverse range of music genres, and presented over 10 to 12 consecutive weeks, between May 1, 2020 and October 31, 2020; (vi) Applicant must display a successful track record of presenting professional quality concerts or community events, or be engaged with an individual or organization that has done so; and (vii) Applicant must demonstrate matching funds, dollar for dollar, from other sources.
+All Applicants must demonstrate in their Application that they meet the following criteria (collectively, the “Eligibility Criteria”): (i) Applicant must be a U.S.-based 501(c)(3) nonprofit organization; (ii) the Concert Series must take place in a small to mid-sized town or city within the United States and its territories with a population of up to 400,000 people, located within a metropolitan area with a population of up to 1,000,000, as determined by the U.S. Census Bureau 2018 Population Estimate (as of July 1, 2018) with up to 1% variance—for towns and cities located within a metropolitan area with a population of more than 1,000,000, the town or city must be at least 25 miles from the anchor city of such metropolitan area or the anchor city of such metropolitan area must have a population less than 200,000; metropolitan statistical areas are determined according to U.S. Department of Housing and Urban Development; (iii) the selected public space where the Concert Series is to be presented must be outdoors, easily accessible to a wide range of socioeconomic groups, and have a lawn-like setting with no fixed seating; (iv) the selected public space where the Concert Series is to be presented must not be located in a city that is a current multi-year Levitt AMP grant recipient; (v) the selected public space where the Concert Series is to be presented must be located at least 75 miles or more from an existing permanent Levitt venue; (vi) the Concert Series must be free to the public, open to all ages, represent a diverse range of music genres, and presented over 10 to 12 consecutive weeks, between May 1, 2020 and October 31, 2020; (vii) Applicant must display a successful track record of presenting professional quality concerts or community events, or be engaged with an individual or organization that has done so; and (viii) Applicant must demonstrate matching funds, dollar for dollar, from other sources.